BCC-PHM/geoManipulatoR/README.md

 ### get_postcode_lookup()

-Downloads postcode-level data from the ONS Postcode Directory and optionally enriches it with higher geographies and IMD information.
+Downloads postcode-level data from the ONS Postcode Directory and optionally enriches it with higher geographies and IMD/Population information from its LSOA.

 ```r
 pc_lsoa <- get_postcode_lookup("Birmingham")